 What will work is respect for the property rights and investments of Telstra shareholders.
-In terms of current issues, this means a ULL price of \$30 and safeguards for all new shareholder investments, including investments required to build-out FTTN.
+In terms of current issues, this means finding a way to safeguard all new shareholder investments, including investments required to build-out Fibre-to-the-Node (FTTN) and other new applications.